Daufuskie Island business owner arrested for reporting fake hate crime

 DAUFUSKIE ISLAND, S.C.
 (WSAV) — A Daufuskie Island business owner has been arrested for filing a false report after claiming she was a victim of a hate crime.

-Previously, WSAV News 3’s Andrew Davis reported that a restaurant owner had been victimized in a potential hate crime incident.
+Previously, WSAV News 3 reported that a restaurant owner had been victimized in a potential hate crime incident.

 According to the original report, Geneva Clines, owner of Geneva’s Joint, claimed that four white men walked into her restaurant on a Tuesday night and began using racial slurs before smashing the screen of the cash register and tearing up the small restaurant.